 The program has

-The BAS-OM program is flexible and uses self-paced learning so that students can start in any semester.
+The BAS-SL program is flexible and uses self-paced learning so that students can start in any semester.
 Students can opt to take classes on a part-time or full-time basis with classes ranging from 7-week/mini-

 Core courses are fully online to accommodate various working schedules.

-BAS-OM students should check with their current employer to see if they offer tuition assistance or tuition reimbursement opportunities.
+BAS-SL students should check with their current employer to see if they offer tuition assistance or tuition reimbursement opportunities.
 If available, have your employer contact the LSSC Business Services office at 352-323-3676 for more information.

 Tuition is billed per credit hour.
 Current tuition prices are available on the Tuition & Fees page.
 Please note that those prices do not include any additional course fees or the cost of textbooks.